 In Scotland, you can find information about help with court fees on the Scottish Courts website.

 In Northern Ireland, you have to fill in a form called ER1 (PDF 89KB) for help with court fees.

 How much are legal and professional fees?

-Solicitor (charging hourly rate): Total costs range between £2,000-£3,000 for a negotiated financial settlement, up to £30,000 plus VAT or more for a financial application that goes all the way to a contested final court hearing.
-Costs will depend on whether you are trying to decide on care and support for your children, sort out your finances, or both.
-It will also depend on how much you and your ex-partner can agree between you and the complexity of your circumstances.
+Solicitor (charging hourly rate): Total costs range from £2,000 to £3,000 for a negotiated financial settlement and up to £30,000 plus VAT or more for a financial application that goes all the way to a contested final court hearing.
+Costs will depend on whether you are trying to decide on care and support for your children, or to sort out your finances, or both.
+It will also depend on how much you and your ex-partner can agree between you and how complicated your circumstances are.

-Solicitor (charging fixed fee): Total costs for drawing up a consent order following and uncontested financial settlement could start at £250 plus VAT, with court fees on top of this depending upon what you agree with your solicitor.
+Solicitor (charging fixed fee): Total costs for drawing up a consent order after an uncontested financial settlement could start at £250 plus VAT, with court fees on top of this depending on what you agree with your solicitor.
 This will not include negotiating how complex assets (such as a pension) should be divided or extra work if you and your ex-partner can’t agree a settlement.

 Online divorce or dissolution service: Total costs of up to £400 if your divorce or dissolution is managed by a solicitor.
 Between £40 and £200 if a solicitor isn’t involved in the process, plus you will need to pay court fees.
-You should check whether the service on offer is just for the divorce or dissolution paperwork or for the financial settlement as well.
+You should check whether the service will cover just the divorce or dissolution paperwork or the financial settlement as well.

 Help through legal aid in England or Wales

-You can no longer get legal aid to pay your solicitor’s costs unless there is evidence of domestic violence or where child abduction is involved.
-However, you may still be able to get legal aid to help pay mediation costs.
+You can no longer get legal aid to pay your solicitor’s costs unless there is evidence of domestic violence or child abduction is involved.
+However, you might still be able to get legal aid to help pay mediation costs.

 Help through legal aid in Northern Ireland and Scotland